Barndominium

-A barndominium is a metal pole barn or barn-like structure with sheet metal siding that has been partially or fully converted into a furnished home or living area.
+A barndominium, also known as a barndo, is a metal pole barn, post-frame or barn-like structure with sheet metal siding that has been partially or fully converted into a furnished home or living area.
 Barndominium designs can include structural conversion into a full home, whereby the entire interior consists of a living area, and partial conversions, whereby part of the space is used for living and part is used for other purposes, such as a workshop, garage space, for storage or as an animal pen.
 Some barndominiums double as both a residence and as a place of business.
+A similar style is the shouse (workshop plus house).